 Practice good hand hygiene to help stop the spread of germs.

 To infect you, germs first have to get inside your body.
 You can get infected by touching a contaminated person or object.
 You can also get infected by breathing contaminated air.
 This is why good hand hygiene and other infection control recommendations, like wearing a mask, are so important.
-Hand hygiene refers to handwashing with soap and water or the use of alcohol-based gels or foams that do not require using water.
+Hand hygiene refers to handwashing with soap and water or the use of alcohol-based gels or foams that do not need using water.

-To stop infection from spreading, health care workers may do one or more of the following:
+To stop infection from spreading, healthcare workers may do one or more of the following:

 Place an infected patient in a private room, or in a room with others who have exactly the same infection.
 (This depends on what kind of infection the patient has.)

 Wear a mask, gloves, gown, or other items.

 Wear a respirator (air filter) for some infections.